1/09/2017: New book by Cambridge University Press published, where Petr and Tom contributed two chapters on ant-plant interactions in the rainforests:

 (P. Klimes and A. McArthur 2014)

-See our new ‘Media’ page for media coverage in Czech and English.
+See our also ‘Media’ page for all media coverage in Czech and English.

 Plowman N.S., Hood A., Moses J., Redmond C., Novotny V., Klimes P., Fayle T.M.
 (2017) Network reorganization and breakdown of an ant-plant protection mutualism with elevation.
 Proceedings of the Royal Society B 284: 20162564 (research article)